Towards a more sustainable and efficient way of producing fish in Kenya

 Aquaculture offers many promising opportunities for the Dutch Private Sector, not only in Kenya but also in Tanzania.
 In 2018 an Impact Cluster has started in Tanzania to stimulate aquaculture in Tanzania and inspire entrepreneurial minds to get involved in aquaculture.
 The motive of the Impact Cluster is to provide tailored equipment, quality inputs, in-depth training and support services to entrepreneurs.
 So that we can drive the blue revloution together.

-If you have questions for FoodTechAfrica contact Bart Malaba at Bart.firstname.lastname@example.org.
+If you have questions for FoodTechAfrica contact Larive at email@example.com.
 For questions regarding KMAP email to KMAP@farmafrica.org.
-In case of questions for the Agricultural Counsellor feel free to contact us via email@example.com.
-For the latest updates follow us on twitter @NLAgriKenya.
+In case of questions for the Agricultural Counsellor feel free to contact us via firstname.lastname@example.org.
+For the latest updates follow us on twitter @NLAgriKenya or send us send us an email to subscribe to you newsletter.